 - 1. To elucidate the unique mechanisms of ultrasonic wave propagation and their interaction with reservoir media. - 2.
-To compare the efficiency and environmental impact of ultrasonic-assisted recovery methods with traditional techniques. - 3.
+To compare ultrasonic-assisted recovery methods' efficiency and environmental impact with traditional techniques. - 3.
 To analyze case studies and experimental results to evaluate the practical benefits of ultrasonic technology across various reservoir types. - 4.
 To identify the current limitations and propose future research directions for scaling up ultrasonic applications in oil fields.

 Ultrasonic waves are sound waves with frequencies above the human hearing range (>20 kHz).
-Unlike conventional recovery methods, ultrasonic waves exploit phenomena such as cavitation, acoustic streaming, and microstreaming to disrupt interfacial tensions, alter reservoir wettability, and mobilize trapped oil.
+Unlike conventional recovery methods, ultrasonic waves exploit cavitation, acoustic streaming, and microstreaming to disrupt interfacial tensions, alter reservoir wettability, and mobilize trapped oil.
 Key advantages of ultrasonic technology include [3]: